Paralysis ticks are not easily dismissed. They are a danger to any host they attach themselves to.

-Allergic reactions are the most serious medical condition associated with ticks.
-This is also true for reactions that people have to many other insect bites.
+Allergic reaction is the most serious medical condition associated with ticks.
+This is also true for many other insect bites.

-Other than avoiding these areas, here are a few methods to stay out of harm’s way:
+Other than avoiding the areas mentioned above, here are a few methods to stay out of harm's way:

 Clothing can also be a carrier of ticks.
 Placing your clothing in a clothes dryer on high heat will effectively kill ticks.

 Due to the risk of anaphylaxis, removal of ticks by force is no longer recommended by the Australian Resuscitation Council.
 The below steps are recommended, instead:

 After the tick is removed, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water.
 If you experience any difficulty removing the entire tick, Australia Wide First Aid recommends that you seek immediate medical attention.
 Allergic reactions to tick bites, or any insect bites for that matter, can be very serious.

 Even once the tick has been removed from the casualty, they should seek medical advice from a doctor or hospital for further treatment.
 Further information about Tick-induced allergies can be found on the Tick-induced Allergies Research and Awareness (TiARA) site.